-The project site improvements have been designed to retain all but one of the mature fir trees on site, as well as the mature big leaf maple.
+The project site improvements have been designed to retain 10 mature fir trees on site, as well as the Historical Black Locust.

 e.
 List any invasive animal species known to be on or near the site:

 - 6. Energy and Natural Resources: - a.
 What kinds of energy (electric, natural gas, oil, wood stove, solar) will be used to meet the completed project's energy needs?
 Describe whether it will be used for heating, manufacturing, etc.